 The low height is perfect for small tents or staying under a tarp, while the higher height is ideal for use in taller tents and for campers who prefer to have the height for ease of use.

-The cot is also easy to assemble and disassemble, making it a great option for anyone who wants to be able to set up and take down their campsite quickly and easily.
+The tent cots are also easy to assemble and disassemble, making them a great option for anyone who wants to be able to set up and take down their campsite quickly and easily.